- About Us

 - Member Resources

-If you're a current MASC member, you'll find our site has a number of resources for MEMBERS ONLY.
-You'll need to register first using the Member Code we provided you, or you can request the member code.
-Once you create an account (fast/free!), you will have instant access to all the MEMBERS ONLY resources and content.
-Get started here.

-Compare the later text:

-- Member Resources

 If you're a current MASC member, you'll find this site has many resources for members only.
 You'll need to register first using the member code (request a new code here).
 Once you create an account, you will have access to all the members only resources and content.
 Get started here.